-Stores geographic modeling information in XML format; includes points, lines, polygons, and images; used to identify and label locations, create different camera angles, overlay textures, and add HTML content.
+A KML file stores geographic modeling information in XML format.
+It includes points, lines, polygons, and images.
+The file is used to identify and label locations, create different camera angles, overlay textures, and add HTML content.

 KML files were originally used by Keyhole mapping software developed by Keyhole, Inc. The company was acquired by Google in 2004 and KML files are now used by used by Google Earth and other Earth browser programs.

 NOTE: You can open a KML file in Google Maps by hosting it on an online location and then typing the URL in the Google Maps search box.
 For example, if you host your KML file at http://mywebsite.com/myfile.kml, then type this URL in the Google Maps search box to display it.